Link-/simple-action/README.md

 # gh-issues-ltt
-> Extracts action items from issue and aggregates them into 1 issue
+> Extract action items from multiple issues and aggregate them into 1

 ## Demo